 An important aspect of this is the purpose of the content, whether it’s to drive traffic back to the main website, encourage shares or something else.

-I’ve been using the deep data platform, Apollo Insights for nearly six years.
-One of the ways in which I use the wealth of information on offer is to locate pages that are not contributing towards total site success.
+I’ve been using our machine learning software Apollo Insights for nearly ten years.
+One of the ways in which I use the data is to locate pages that are not contributing towards total site success.

 You can see this in action below (the ‘Page Activity’ widget):